Submissions are now closed - Thanks for taking part!

 During the Second World War, the Channel Islands were the only part of the British Isles to be occupied by German forces.
 The five-year occupation came to an end on 9 May 1945 – Liberation Day.
 75 years on and our community still celebrates the anniversary and the freedom that was won.

-We are asking all Islanders to add their face to a collective image, which will form the ‘face of liberation’ and become a symbol of our community today.
-Whilst submitting their photos, we are inviting people to reflect and share their own stories and thoughts about freedom; something that can all-too-easily be taken for granted until it is denied.
+We asked all Islanders to add their face to a collective image, which will form the ‘face of liberation’ and become a symbol of our community today.
+Whilst submitting their photos, we also invited people to reflect and share their own stories and thoughts about freedom; something that can all-too-easily be taken for granted until it is denied.

 The Final Picture

-As people submit their photos and stories, The People’s Picture will be looking for one face that stands out, one face that tells a story, that is suitable to become the ‘Face of Liberation’.
+The deadline has now passed to submit photos – thank you to everyone who took part.
+The People’s Picture will be looking for one face that stands out, one face that tells a story, that is suitable to become the ‘Face of Liberation’.
 It might be the face of a young person, someone identified from archive photos who is still with us today, or somebody’s relative.

 The Final Picture